Why is the human mind so eager to explore the darkness? What do we hope to learn there?

 By then, the only thing still off-limits in my parents’ house was “R”-rated horror, which might explain my college-age plunge through the nightmarish works of Miike and Fulci.

-Again: what was I looking for in these works?
+Again: what was I looking for in all these realms of extreme body horror?

 Sometime in my early twenties, this question abruptly reared its head, and it nagged at me so insistently that I developed a sort of obsession with answering it in a way that satisfied me.